LuviKunG/LuviKunG/README.md

 ### [LuviConsole](https://github.com/LuviKunG/LuviConsole)

-- A Console GUI that previews all logs, warnings and errors.
+- A Console GUI that previews all logs, warnings and errors and able to custom your input commands for calling your scripts that implemented in any instances or static classes.
-- Able to custom your commands for calling your scripts that implemented in any instances or static classes.
+- Using Unity IMGUI.
-- Using legacy Unity UI.
+- Latest update for using in Unity newer version.

 ## Build Pipeline for Unity Editor